-These “3D” (although flat in appearance) labels can be of multiple colors and sizes, and both atom and residue labels can be shown for the same atom at the same time.
-A label is automatically hidden, however, when the corresponding item (atom, residue, bond, or pseudobond) is hidden.
+The label command shows labels that move along with the associated items in 3D.
+These “3D” (although flat in appearance) labels can be of multiple colors and sizes.
+A label is automatically hidden, however, when the corresponding item is hidden.
+See also: label settings, distance, 2dlabels, Actions menu, measurements

-Adding new labels with the label command requires a non-blank atom-spec.
-For label with a non-blank atom-spec, the default is to add (or change, if pre-existing) labels of residues, although labels of atoms, bonds, or pseudobonds can be specified instead.
-For label with a blank atom-spec, or label delete regardless of whether the atom-spec is blank, the default is all types of 3D labels unless explicitly limited to one of atoms, residues, bonds, or pseudobonds.
+For label with a blank atom-spec, or label delete regardless of whether the atom-spec is blank, the default is all types of 3D labels unless explicitly limited to one of the types with the corresonding keyword (atoms, residues, etc.).
 The command ~label is the same as label delete.

 The command label listfonts lists the possible fonts in the Log.